Brookhaven annexes LaVista Park neighborhood; adds 2,000 residents

 The city of Brookhaven added approximately 2,000 residents to its population Dec.
 10 with the annexation of the LaVista Park neighborhood south of I-85 and Executive Park.

 The City Council voted unanimously to annex the area that includes 601 single-family residences, two apartment complexes and eight commercial parcels across some 330 acres.
-The annexation went into effect immediately and city staff lit up “Welcome to Brookhaven” road signs at intersections immediately following the vote.
+The annexation went into effect immediately and city staff lit up “Welcome to Brookhaven” traffic message board signs at intersections into the neighborhood immediately following the vote.

 “I’m really excited for your energy to come into Brookhaven,” said Mayor John Ernst.
 “You get what you put into the city, so be active in the community.”
 Ernst also praised the city for being willing to annex a largely residential area into the city rather than only seeking the tax base of commercial areas.